Table

 Luke 7:36, 19:10

-Table Communities should be small enough for each member of the group to become known, for there to be space at the table to welcome others, and to enable everyone to play a part in the life of the group.
+• Table Communities should be small enough for each member of the group to become known, for there to be space at the table to welcome others, and to enable everyone to play a part in the life of the group.
 They should also be large enough to build and sustain momentum.
-Although some groups that have already existed a while are a bit larger, a typical group will be 8-12 adults, plus kids and youth if they have them.
+A typical group will be 8-12 adults, plus kids and youth if they have them.
 Each group will also discern together a wider group of friends and neighbours whom they are called to love, serve and host at the table.

-Most parents and kids will want to have at least one other family in their Table Community so where there is a critical mass groups will include kids and youth, but a few might stay as just adults initially.
-Groups can be creative with how they gather with kids in mind - sometimes the whole group will participate in an activity designed for kids, other times kids will join in with discussion and prayer or even just listen/observe, and at other times just the adults might gather to go deep in conversation and prayer, with the kids either being supervised in another part of the place where people are gathered, or not present at all.
+• Quite a few Table Communities will include kids and adults, but a few might stay as just adults initially.
+Groups can be creative with how they gather with kids in mind - sometimes the whole group will participate in an activity designed for kids, other times kids will join in with discussion and prayer or even just listen/observe, and at other times just the adults might gather to go deep in conversation and prayer, with the kids either being supervised in another room, or not present at all.

 Get in touch.